Do not buy Russian goods!: In Ukraine

-Andriy Dlihach, "Advanter Group" CEO, urged not to ban Russian products and to concentrate on buying Ukrainian ones instead.
+Andriy Dlihach, CEO of the "Advanter Group", urged consumers not to boycott Russian products, but to concentrate on buying Ukrainian goods instead.

-On August 19, 2015, activists of the "Vidsich" movement threatened to launch a campaign to boycott Nestlé.
-It happened during a rally near the corporation's office in Kyiv.
-The reason for the protest was a case of discrimination, according to activists, of a Ukrainian-speaking journalist who was not hired because of Nesquik's language requirements.
-Activists also noted that Nestlé products manufactured in Russia are still sold in Ukraine.
-In September, flash mobs "Russian Kills!" took place in Kyiv against such products.
+On August 19, 2015, activists of the "Vidsich" movement threatened to launch a campaign to boycott Nestlé during a rally near the corporation's office in Kyiv.
+A discrimination case against a Ukrainian-speaking journalist who was not hired because of language requirements sparked the campaign.
+Activists also criticized that Nestlé still sold products manufactured by Russia in Ukraine.
+In September, flash mobs called "Russian Kills!" took place in Kyiv against these products.

 International spread

 Beginning in March 2014, the boycott spread to Poland and Lithuania.

-Following the 2022 invasion of Ukraine, all the major Danish supermarkets stopped selling Russian goods.
-In the United States, the states of New Hampshire and Ohio, where state governments control liquor sales, announced that they would remove Russian-made vodka from sale; similar measures were also called for in Virginia.
-The Canadian province of Ontario likewise ordered Russian-made products removed from its Liquor Control Board of Ontario stores, with similar measures enacted in Manitoba and Newfoundland and Labrador.
+Following the 2022 invasion of Ukraine, all major Danish supermarkets stopped selling Russian goods.
+In the United States, the states of New Hampshire and Ohio, where state governments control liquor sales, announced that they would remove Russian-made vodka from sale.
+Similar measures were also called for in Virginia.
+The Canadian province of Ontario also ordered Russian-made products removed from its Liquor Control Board of Ontario stores, with similar measures enacted in Manitoba and Newfoundland and Labrador.

+Banking

+The US Department of State added many Russian banks to its sanction list on 24 February 2023 in response to its aggression toward Ukraine.
+SWIFT, a key messaging tool for financial trading, has disconnected Russia from its services as well.
+Sanctions have caused Russians to rely on their currency and experience long lines at ATM machines.
+No runs on banks have been reported.
+Those who rely on international travel have experienced inconvenience over the sanctions.
+Russian issued credit cards by Visa and Mastercard do not work.
+They rely on Mir.

 Results

 Sales of Russian goods in Ukraine decreased by 35–50% in the spring of 2014.
 In May 2014, Ukrainian supermarkets began to abandon the procurement of Russian goods.
 Delivery of goods from Russia fell by a third.

-In April 2014, it was reported that producers from Russian Federation are changing Russian barcodes with barcodes of other countries.
-Moreover, there are revealed facts of illegal masking of Russian products in some Ukrainian supermarkets.
+In April 2014, it was reported that producers from the Russian Federation were changing Russian barcodes with barcodes of other countries, in an effort to circumvent the boycott.
+Moreover, several instances of illegal masking of Russian products were found in some Ukrainian supermarkets.

-From January to May 2014, according to Standard & Poor's ratings, banks with Russian capital in Ukraine lost more than 50% of deposits.
+From January to May 2014, according to Standard & Poor's ratings, banks with Russian capital in Ukraine lost more than 50% of their deposits.

 According to comparison test of Russian TV series watching ratings in Ukraine for 2013 (sample by GfK) and for 2014 (sample by Nielsen), total ratings dropped by a third.

 As of mid of May 2014, it is known that Ukrainian supermarkets have started to massively abandon purchases of Russian goods.
 Supply amounts from Russian Federation decreased by a third.